UCI-GDIM31/class-activities-celotolosa/README.md

 The Start() unity method should be used in this script since it doesn't need to update every frame and is not checking for anything from the user

 ### W6
+Category assignment: General C# Coding - [Table 18 Outline]([text](https://docs.google.com/document/d/1_Zwo3XH1VQM32Ym-pGFQQy0nj1sO6sBX9mo0lAvqYQw/edit?usp=sharing))

+The variables that are needed, are a transform member variable to reference for the bats Two methods that both enable the bats to chase, and stop them from chasing An adjustable variable in the inspector for the speed of bats

 ## Open-Source Assets
 ### W1